DeepLabCut/DeepLabCut/docs/ModelZoo.md

-### Our longer term perspective...
+### Our longer term perspective ...

 Via DeepLabCut Model Zoo, we aim to provide plug and play models that do not need any labeling and will just work decently on novel videos.
 If the predictions are not great enough due to failure modes described below, please give us feedback!
 We are rapidly improving our models and adaptation methods.
+We will also continue to expand this project to new model/data classes.
+Please do get in touch is you have data or ideas: modelzoo@deeplabcut.org

 ## Publication:

-To see our first preprint on the work, check out [our paper](https://arxiv.org/abs/2203.07436v1).
+To see the first preprint on the work, click [here](https://arxiv.org/abs/2203.07436v1).

+Our first publication on this project is now published at Nature Communications:

 ```{hint}
 Here is the citation: